paraizovinicius/Javscript-Projects/README.md

 ## Mario Jump
+This is a generic Mario Jump game.

+## Minefield game
+This is a 8x8 Minefield game.

+## Hero Jump
-This is a generic Mario Jump game made in HTML, CSS and Javascript. [still in progress]
+This is a 2D game, where you can control a 2D character with your rightarrow and leftarrow and jump with spacebar.
+[Still in progress]

 ### Installation